Prayer Can Make the Difference for Struggling Parents

 photo cred. ismael paramo on unsplash

-Prayer was the catalyst behind God’s provision.
+Prayer was the catalyst behind God’s care and provision.

 photo cred. ktmd entertainment on unsplash